 Data - Facts or figures, fragments of information, but not knowledge itself.
 Data can be quantitative or qualitative.
 On its own, data is not of much use to us.
 However, when data is processed, interpreted, organized, structured, or presented to become meaningful or useful, it is called:

 At its core, INFORMATION is tangible.
 You can capture it, store it, reproduce it or distribute it.
 It is also static.
 Although it can be interpreted or used in various ways, information does nothing or make anything happen.

 Changing the game around knowledge sharing requires a Professional Team to rethink the very nature of knowledge:

 TYPES OF KNOWLEDGE

 Involves knowledge that can be:

-While you can learn a lot from explicit knowledge that is readily articulated, such as the content you access here from The Synchronicity Investor, you cannot underestimate the importance of tacit knowledge (knowing-how).
-This knowledge is embedded in the human mind through experience or only gained through on-the-job training.
+While you can learn a lot from explicit knowledge that is readily articulated, such as the content you access from The Synchronicity Investor, you cannot underestimate the importance of tacit knowledge (knowing-how).
+This knowledge is embedded in the human mind through experience and is gained through on-the-job training.

 A more elusive form of knowledge that is primarily developed and attained through personal skills, experience, judgment, and intuition.
 Moreover, it accumulates over time.
 Tacit knowledge can also be known as a gut feeling or wisdom.
 As a result, it is not always straightforward to communicate.